Level 3 Business Administration Apprenticeship

 Learners will need to complete the 7 mandatory units, unit 301-307, along with one optional unit.
-The optional units are Providing Services in an Administrative Environment, Legal Administration, Medical Administration, Social Media for Business, Marketing and Sales, Human Resources Environment or Providing Administration in the Educational Environment, dependent upon your working environment.
+The optional units are Providing Services in an Administrative Environment, Medical Administration, Human Resources Environment or Providing Administration in the Educational Environment, dependent upon your working environment.

 What is Off the Job Training?